Our Sponsor – Saint Louis University

-We could never be the type of school and community gathering place without the support of our partners, our friends, and our sponsor, St. Louis University.
+City Garden Montessori could never be the type of school and community gathering place that we are without the support of our partners, our friends, and our sponsor, St. Louis University.

 Community Leadership Through Sponsorship